-In case of co-funding of an activity by both the national programme(s) under the fund and the Community actions, a clear division has to be established in order to avoid double-funding.
-Under no circumstances can the same project be financed by both national programmes and Community actions.
+Under no circumstances can a project be financed by both national programmes and the Community Actions.
+In case of co-financing of an activity by both the national programme(s) under the fund and the Community Actions, a clear division has to be established in order to avoid double-funding.